Clarissa Kripke, MD, FAAFP

 Clinical Professor UCSF Family and Community Medicine

-Dr. Kripke's presentation on medical and trauma-informed practices was part of a panel on Understanding Autism, Aggression, and Self-Injury at Support for Families in San Francisco.
-She spoke alongside Brent White and Lindsey Anderson, whose own presentation on autistic personal and professional insights will be available soon.
+Dr. Kripke’s presentation on medical and trauma-informed practices was part of a panel on Understanding Autism, Aggression, and Self-Injury at Support for Families in San Francisco.
+She spoke alongside Brent White and Lindsey Anderson, who presented on autistic personal and professional insights.

 CHANGES IN BEHAVIOR OR FUNCTION DUE TO ILLNESS